Star Wars Episode I: Racer: Gameplay

+Development

-Development and releaseStar Wars Episode I: Racer was developed and published by LucasArts for Windows PCs in May 1999.
+Star Wars Episode I: Racer was developed and published by LucasArts for Windows in May 1999.
 Development took approximately two years.
-Two project leads responsible for Star Wars: Shadows of the Empire began initial development once Shadows was completed.
-The game was developed in-house at LucasArts.
-Tools used during development included 3D Studio Max, Alias Wavefront and Autodesk Softimage.
-During development, multiple graphical application programming interfaces (APIs) were tested, including 3dfx Glide, OpenGL, and Direct3D.
-Ultimately the game shipped with only Direct3D support because according to Project Lead Brett Tosti when testing Glide and OpenGL the developers "didn’t see any performance increases so didn’t add support."
-The team had to develop their physics simulation in the game from only a few short clips of the film given to them.
-According to Tosti, their approximations ended up very close to the film.
-"We really didn’t get to see how good our estimates were until the very end."
+Upon completing Star Wars: Shadows of the Empire, two of its project leads began initial development.
+Tools included 3D Studio Max, Alias Wavefront, and Autodesk Softimage.
+Multiple graphical application programming interfaces (APIs) were tested, including 3dfx Glide, OpenGL, and Direct3D.
+Ultimately the game shipped with only Direct3D support because according to project lead Brett Tosti, when testing Glide and OpenGL the developers "didn't see any performance increases so didn't add support".
+The team had to develop a physics simulation from only a few short film clips given to them.
+According to Tosti, their approximations ended up very close to the film: "We really didn't get to see how good our estimates were until the very end."
 Project lead John Knoles emphasized that the team's goal was for a strong sense of speed.
-He stated they wanted to make it "feel like an eyeball-peeling racing game, where you're going so fast, you're just nervous."
+He stated they wanted to make it "feel like an eyeball-peeling racing game, where you're going so fast, you're just nervous".